jdelafon/rnacounter/doc/source/tutorial_rnacounter.rst

   Most probably there is a mismatch between the BAM and the annotation files, usually not using the same assembly, or not referencing the same chromosome names.

+* I don't get the same numbers as with htseq-count:

+  First check if the input data is strand-specific (htseq-count has the -s=yes by default).
+  Secondly, rnacounter does not discard reads crossing exon boundaries - but adds a fraction of the read to the nucleotide count.
+  In NNLS mode, though, the counts are expected to be significantly different in regions where exons overlap, since it does not remove/ignore the overlaps.

 Reference
 ---------